ietf-wg-deleg/draft-ietf-deleg-requirements/draft-ietf-deleg-requirements.md

 * DELEG must be backwards compatible with the existing ecosystem.
 Legacy zone data must function identically with both DELEG-aware and DELEG-unaware software.
 Nameserver (NS) records will continue to define the delegation of authority between a parent zone and a child zone exactly as they have.

 * DELEG must not negatively impact most DNS software.
 This is intentionally a bit vague with regard to "most", because it can't be absolutely guaranteed for all possible DNS software on the network.
-However, the working group should strive to test any proposed mechanism against a wide range of legacy software and come to a consensus as to what constitutes adherence to this requirement.
+However, the DNS community should strive to test any proposed mechanism against a wide range of legacy software and come to a consensus as to what constitutes adherence to this requirement.

-* DELEG must be able to secure delegations with DNSSEC.
+* DELEG must be able to secure delegations.

 * DELEG must support updates to delegation information with the same relative ease as currently exists with NS records.
 Changes should take the same amount of time (eg, controlled by a DNS TTL) and allow a smooth transition between different operational platforms.

-* DELEG must be incrementally deployable and not require any sort of flag day of universal change to be effective.
+* DELEG must be incrementally deployable and not require any sort of flag day of universal change.

 * DELEG must allow multiple independent operators to simultaneously serve a zone.